razor-network/bridge-proxy/README.md

 1. `ResultProxy.sol` - To be deployed on skale chain (where Razor contracts are deployed).
 2. `ResultHandler.sol` - To be deployed on destination chain (where Skale IMA bridge is supported).
+   _NOTE_: `ResultHandler.sol` contract is deployed with OZ transparent proxy.

 ### How result will be updated?